MUS3088 : Music, Gender and Sexuality

 Assessment Rationale And Relationship

-A presentation in week 11 will enable students to engage with and explore key critical concepts and issues in this area of study.
+An individual presentation will enable students to engage with and explore key critical concepts and issues in this area of study.
 This will give students the opportunity to further investigate specific aspects of the taught materials, and to articulate and present their ideas in a performative and oral context.

-The Essay will assess academic research and writing skills based on module topics.
+The Essay will assess academic research and writing skills based on self-selected module topics.

 Timetable